-3. SomDoc Walk in Clinic is not liable for patients’ well-being outside of the clinic’s opening hours and does not provide an out of hours service.
+6. SomDoc Walk-in Clinic is not liable for patients’ well-being outside of the clinic’s opening hours and does not provide an out-of-hours service.

-5. SomDoc Walk in Clinic can only consult with the patient themselves or the parent or legal guardian of a child under 16.
+12. SomDoc Walk in Clinic can only consult with the patient themselves or the parent or legal guardian of a child under 16.
 We cannot conduct a consultation about a relative or friend without their permission although we can give general health advice.
-The person must be in the UK at the time of the consultation or normally reside in the UK.

-7. Our staff have the right to work in an environment free from violent, threatening or abusive behavior and everything will be done to protect that right.
-At no time will any violent, threatening or abusive behaviour be tolerated.
+14. Our staff have the right to work in an environment free from violent, threatening, or abusive behaviour and everything will be done to protect that right.
+At no time will any violent, threatening, or abusive behaviour be tolerated.